 An online community of and for disabled people supporting and helping each other by sharing our experiences.

-The aim of this factsheet is to provide some basic information and suggestions if you are considering buying or hiring a powered wheelchair.
+The aim of this factsheet is to provide some basic information and suggestions for you if you are considering buying or hiring a standard manual wheelchair.
 It will cover factors related to: